New Irish stamps celebrate Christy Moore, Lisa Hannigan, Hozier and Sinéad O’Connor

 Stamps for Christy Moore, Lisa Hannigan, Hozier and Sinéad O’Connor will be in big demandw

-Irish Singer Songwriters, Christy Moore, Hozier, Lisa Hannigan and Sinead O’Connor are celebrated on a new set of Irish Stamps from An Post being released today.
+Irish Singer Songwriters, Christy Moore, Hozier, Lisa Hannigan and Sinead O’Connor are celebrated on a new set of Irish Stamps from An Post that were released this week.

 Ireland is renowned worldwide for its songwriting and performing traditions and the new An Post stamps honour four of the many Irish artists who have graced stages at the famous Glastonbury Music and Arts Festival.